Through Knowledge, Justice…

 Primary Secondary (now considered archaic and inaccurate)

-In the MTF population in Western (Northern European derived) societies, the incidence rate is reversed, with the second type (non-HSTS) being the majority (70% to 90%).
-In many other parts of the world, the first type predominates.
+Full answer: Globally, of the MTFs, the “early onset” (transkid) type is the predominant type.
+In the MTF population in Western (Northern European derived) societies, the incidence rate is reversed, with the second type (late onset) being the majority (70% to 90%).

 AGP MTF transsexuals: One in 10,000 male births